The following are some common starling questions that our customers ask us:

 It is not uncommon for nests to be reused by the same family or a different family or species in the future.
 It takes trained technicians to identify starlings nests and remove then using humane, hands-on techniques.

 We only see one bird going in and out of our attic so there are probably no babies, right?

 Not necessarily.
 Babies can remain in the nest for a period while the mother locates and returns with food.
 Babies will leave the nest when they are ready to fly.

-I’ve been told that you have to catch the birds and relocate then far away from your house otherwise they will get back in.
+I’ve been told that you have to catch the starlings and relocate then far away from your house otherwise they will get back in.
 Is that true?

-How do I know if I have birds in my home or building?
+How do I know if I have starlings in my home or building?

-Birds are usually very noisy and are not very discrete.
+Starlings are usually very noisy and are not very discrete.
 Babies will be very vocal when calling for food from their mother.
-And you will be able to see the mother birds coming and going with food and may even be able to see the open mouths of the babies.
-Bird droppings are also easy to spot on concentrations around nests and entry points.
+And you will be able to see the mother starlings coming and going with food and may even be able to see the open mouths of the babies.
+Starling droppings are also easy to spot on concentrations around nests and entry points.